 Here, he has collected all of his works, mainly academic, but also other works of interest.
 You are welcome to browse the website.
 If you have any questions, ideas or suggestions, please feel free to contact him by email.

 Rath is currently on sabbatical leave for the next academic years, in plural, completing a book on migrant entrepreneurship and conducting research on the proliferation of middle-class amenities, cultural consumption and new urban forms.
 During this period, he will not be teaching any classes at UvA or holding office hours.

 During his sabbatical, Rath will continue his collaboration with the Migration Research Center (MiReKoc) at Koç University, Istanbul.
 As of 2021, he will also be associated with the Anton de Kom University of Suriname in Paramaribo to teach and to provide other services.

 Finally, he has been appointed to Prof. J.A.A. van Doorn Chair at the Erasmus University Rotterdam (EUR) in the academic year 2021/2022.
 In the same period, he will serve as the Van Doorn Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS), one of the institutes of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 The chair and fellowship are an homage to the founder of the Erasmus School of Social and Behavioural Sciences (ESSB), Prof. Jacques van Doorn.
-Rath will dedicate his time — amongst others — to the study of urban amenities, cultural consumption, and the proliferation of new middle-class lifestyles and identities, or more concretely to coffee bars, craft beer breweries, home decoration stores, street food trucks, and other hipsterish places.
+Rath will dedicate his time to the study of urban amenities, cultural consumption, and the proliferation of new middle-class lifestyles and identities, or more concretely to coffee bars, craft beer breweries, home decoration stores, street food trucks, and other hipsterish places, among other things.
 He will also present the fifth edition of the Van Doorn Lecture.